History of Albanian football: 1984 UEFA European Under-21 Football Championship

-Albania Under-21s have managed to qualify only once in their history, and that came in the year of 1984 when they managed to qualify for the 1984 UEFA European Under-21 Football Championship, although they were competing for the first time in such tournament.
-They were drawn in a very tough group which included the West Germany, Turkey and Austria.
-Albania managed to qualify without losing a single game Winning four Matches in this Group against Austria with 1-2 and 3-0 and against Turkey with 0-1 and 1-0 and also managing two important draws against one of the biggest and best footballing nations, in West Germany.
-The historic event was the first time any Albanian squad qualified for a Europe or World Championship, and is the seventh time any Albanian squad qualified for the major championships.
-To this day the team that qualified for 1984 UEFA European Under-21 Football Championship are still regarded as the most successful team in Albanian football history.
-This legendary side was coached under Shyqyri Rreli and Ramazan Rragami.
+Albania Under-21s qualified for UEFA European Under-21 Football Championship for the first time in 1984, and were drawn in a group that included West Germany, Turkey and Austria.
+Albania won four matches: two against Austria with 1-2 and 3-0, and two against Turkey with 0-1 and 1-0.
+Notably, the team's match against West Germany ended in a draw.
+This was also the first time any Albanian squad qualified for a Europe or World Championship, and is the seventh time any Albanian squad qualified for a major championship.
+To this day, the team that qualified for 1984 UEFA European Under-21 Football Championship is still regarded as the most successful team in Albanian football history.
+It was at time coached by Shyqyri Rreli and Ramazan Rragami.